 Step 5 is to make you think about how you would model your data.
 The structure you hope to find is likely correlated with how you model your data.
-This will also be important if you want to generate synthetic data to see how your technique scales beyond the real data set you have gathered.
+Given a model, you can (at least theoretically) then generate random data from this model.
+Sometimes this is actually a hard open problem (e.g. for graphs of social networks).
+This is important for most statistical analysis of your data to validate how well your technique will actually work.
+And will also be important if you want to generate synthetic data to see how your technique scales beyond the real data set you have gathered.